The Bank of Botswana (BoB) returns to the capital market on May 28 seeking to raise P700 million in debt on behalf of the government.

 At the most recent auction, held on April 30, P1.1 billion of the P1.3 billion raised was from shorter-maturing TBs, while the three bonds on offer underperformed.
 One bond, which also bore the longest maturity amongst the three, only raised P19 million out of the P200 million the BoB was seeking.

-BoB governor, Moses Pelaelo recently told BusinessWeek there were issues
+BoB governor, Moses Pelaelo recently told BusinessWeek there were issues around the expectations of the market around bond yields.

 “It could also be about the differences between us and the South African market, which is highly liquid with international participation,” Pelaelo said.